umee-network/peggo/diagrams/README.md

 ## Loops

+### EthOracleMainLoop

+- The `EthOracleMainLoop` responsible for making sure that Ethereum events are retrieved from the Ethereum blockchain and ferried over to Cosmos where they will be used to issue tokens or process batches

 ### BatchRequesterLoop

+- This loop really means that peggo checks with umee if there is any batch of tokens that needs to be batched to ethereum (It doesn't actually sends that batch) it just request to cosmos that this batch is built to be bridged in another loop

 - This loop is where peggo looks at the BatchFees and uses the query endpoint `BatchFees` to iterate over the send to Eth tx pool for each token type, the relayer can then